Morgawr/yokubi/src/Section1/Part1/Lesson3.md

 # Particles and grammatical case

-Let’s look at more complex "A does B" type of statements.
-We will introduce verbs and conjugations in a later lesson, so take the example sentences used here just as a general guideline, don’t try to break them down.
+Let's look at more complex "A does B" type of statements.
+We will introduce verbs and conjugations in a later lesson, so take the example sentences used here just as a general guideline, don't try to break them down.

 To understand "A does B" sentences, we first need to introduce "particles" and the concept of loose word ordering.